Dog-Friendly Adventures in Brenham & Washington County

 The Holidays are officially here!
 This magical time of year is the perfect time to visit Washington County.
 Here are a few of the things to do throughout the holiday season in Brenham and Washington County.

 Downtown Brenham looks like a holiday movie set with the holiday magic of the annual Christmas Stroll.
 The lighted parade on Saturday, Dec.
-3 is the highlight of the festivities, but the weekend also includes the First Friday Farmer & Artisan Market, Breakfast with Santa at Must Be Heaven, Jingle Bell Market at Ant Street Inn, rides on the 1950 Invader Firetruck following the parade, and more.
+7 is the highlight of the festivities, but the weekend also includes the First Friday Farmer & Artisan Market, Cold Nights, Holiday Tunes (free concert!), Breakfast with Santa at The Barnhill Center, Jingle Bell Market at Ant Street Inn, rides on the 1950 Invader Firetruck following the parade, and more.
 For a complete schedule of the weekend festivities, click here.

 Photos with Santa

 Several retailers offer portrait sessions with Santa.
 Appointments with Brenham Portrait Gallery are offered on several days each week at Hermann Furniture throughout November and December.
-Other businesses including Blue Bell, Puppy Dawgs and Cat Tails, Silverwings Ballroom, and South Texas Tack also offer Santa photo ops on select dates.
+Other businesses including Blue Bell, Puppy Dawgs and Cat Tails, Silver Wings Ballroom, Antique Rose Emporium and South Texas Tack also offer Santa photo ops on select dates.

 Live Nativities

 Celebrate the reason for the season with one of the area’s live nativities.
-The Greatest Gift Live Nativity by the Church of Jesus Christ of Latter-day Saints is December 1-2, 6:00-9:00 pm, at 1400 Niebuhr Street, Brenham.
-The following weekend is Bethlehem in Independence, December 9-10, 6:00-8:00 pm, at the Independence School House, 9325 FM 390 E. There will also be a live nativity scene at The Christmas Experience at Milk & Honey Ranch, Sunday, November 17, 5:30-8:30.
-See details below.
+Bethlehem in Independence live nativity is December 14-15, 6-8pm, at the Independence School House.
+The Greatest Gift Live Nativity by the Church of Jesus Christ of Latter-day Saints is December 6-7, 6:00-9:00 pm, at 1400 Niebuhr Street, Brenham.
+There will also be a live nativity scene at The Christmas Experience at Milk & Honey Ranch, Sunday, December 15, 5:30-9.

-Join the fun on Sunday, December 17, 5:30-8:30pm at Milk & Honey Ranch with a Christmas market, hay rides, live nativity scene, bounce house, caroling and more fun for the entire family.
-Admission is free.
-RSVP here.
+Join the fun on Sunday, December 15, 5:30-9pm at Milk & Honey Ranch with a Christmas market, hay rides, live nativity scene, bounce house, caroling and more fun for the entire family. $20 per car.
+Purchase tickets here.

 Be sure to check our event calendar for a complete list of everything happening in Washington County!